-Since the challenge laid down by Euler in 1748 for the Mathematics Prize of the Prussian Academy of Sciences in Berlin, the force exerted onto a solid by a fluid flow is one of the central unknowns in the field of fluid mechanics.
+Since the challenge laid down by Euler in 1748 for the Mathematics Prize of the Prussian Academy of Sciences in Berlin, the force exerted onto a solid by a fluid flow has been one of the central unknowns of fluid mechanics.
 From the vorticity transport equations he had derived, d'Alembert (1768) deduced his now famous paradox, that this force should vanish, contrary to what experimental results and even everyday observation indicate.
-A frictional explanation involving the viscosity of the fluid was advanced during the 19th century within the frame of the new theories of Navier, Saint-Venant, and Stokes, but the actual amplitude of the force remained unaccounted for.
-Indeed, estimates based on the magnitude of the viscosity $\nu$ of the fluid, or equivalently, after non-dimensionalization, on the inverse of the Reynolds number Re, predict that friction should become negligible when Re $\gg 1$ .
+A frictional explanation involving the viscosity of the fluid was advanced during the nineteenth century within the frame of the new theories of Navier, Saint-Venant and Stokes, but the actual amplitude of the force remained unaccounted for.
+Indeed, estimates based on the magnitude of the viscosity $\nu$ of the fluid, or equivalently, after non-dimensionalization, on the inverse of the Reynolds number Re, predict that friction should become negligible when $Re \gg 1$ .

-The group working at Göttingen University, notably Prandtl (1904) and Blasius (1908), were first to come up with a way of computing, under some hypotheses, the asymptotic behavior of the force in the limit $\text{Re} \to \infty$ .
-Their method relies on the notion that viscous effects are confined to a layer of thickness of order $\text{Re}^{-1/2}$ along the boundary, now called Prandtl boundary layer (BL), inside which the motion is governed by appropriately rescaled equations, whereas the bulk of the fluid remains inviscid.
-Momentum transport across this layer gives rise to a net drag force of order $O(\text{Re}^{-1/2})$ , which can even be computed explicitly in some academic cases.
+The group working at Göttingen University, notably Prandtl (1904) and Blasius (1908), were first to come up with a way of computing, under some hypotheses, the asymptotic behaviour of the force in the limit $Re \to \infty$ .
+Their method relies on the notion that viscous effects are confined to a thin layer along the boundary whose thickness scales like $Re^{-1/2}$ , now called the Prandtl boundary layer (BL), inside which the motion is governed by appropriately rescaled equations, whereas the bulk of the fluid remains inviscid.
+Momentum transport across this layer gives rise to a net drag force of order $O(Re^{-1/2})$ , which can even be computed explicitly in some academic cases.
 Although Prandtl's theory has been very fruitful, it has the drawback of breaking down for sufficiently large Re in practically all relevant flow configurations.
 Indeed, according to the experiments made in Göttingen itself and elsewhere, the force then acquires the stronger scaling O(1) (Schlichting 1979).

 The precise dynamical mechanism which allows a transition to this regime, starting from a fluid initially at rest, is still unknown today.
-Prandtl, assuming that the BL approximation becomes invalid beyond a certain separation point along the boundary, had already established that the viscous shear vanishes or, in other words, that the flow in the neighborhood of the wall reverses direction at this point.
-After the formal asymptotic expansion achieved by Goldstein (1948), which clearly indicates a singularity, a viscous scaling of the parallel coordinate was developed to analyze the flow near the separation point, finally leading to the so-called triple deck structure (Stewartson 1974).
-This steady asymptotic theory is instructive and well developed but remains unsatisfactory, since in practice all flows are unsteady above a certain Reynolds number.
+Prandtl, assuming that the BL approximation becomes invalid beyond a certain separation point along the boundary, had already established that the viscous shear vanishes or, in other words, that the flow in the neighbourhood of the wall reverses direction at this point.
+After the formal asymptotic expansion achieved by Goldstein (1948), which clearly indicates a singularity, a viscous scaling of the parallel coordinate was developed to analyse the flow near the separation point, finally leading to the so-called triple-deck structure (Stewartson 1974).
+This steady asymptotic theory is instructive and well developed but remains unsatisfactory, since practically all flows become unsteady above a certain Reynolds number.